SoundBoySelecta/taxi_rides_ny_dbt_bq/README.md

 Specialized workloads: catered solutions each component, can use object storage for unstructured and relation databases for structured, and use general purpose compute for processing.

-Once our data is extracted and loaded into a DWH, we can start our DBT workflow.
+Once our data is extracted from source and loaded into a DWH, we can start our DBT workflow.
 Setting up a project on DBT is very straight forward: You have an option to run local or on cloud IDE.
-Once a cloud acount is setup, do the following.
+Once a cloud account is setup, do the following:
+1. Create a project.
+2. Link your GH account fully where you will be able to see all your repos or just clone a repo.
+3. If you clone a repo, you inherit into DBT.